fritzbayer/fritzbayer.github.io/software.md

 ---

 - **SubGroupSeparation** available on [github](https://github.com/cbg-ethz/SubGroupSeparation)
-R package for inference in Bayesian networks
+R package for inference and marginalization in Bayesian networks